iSHAANphaye/Housing-price-prediction/README.md

 - This project is inspired by the need to predict housing prices accurately and efficiently.
 - Special thanks to the open-source data science community for providing valuable insights and resources.

-## To-do
-- [ ] Implement better ML models to more accurately predict prices.
-- [ ] Implement a website design to showcase model capabilities (Using Flask).

 ---